-- Four are licenced medicines; (Keytruda® (pembrolizumab), Tysabri® (natalizumab), Entyvio® (vedolizumab), & Actemra® (tocilizumab)).
-These are benefitting patients with cancer, multiple sclerosis, ulcerative colitis and rheumatoid arthritis.
+- Five are licenced medicines; (Keytruda® (pembrolizumab), Tysabri® (natalizumab), Entyvio® (vedolizumab), Actemra® (tocilizumab) & Leqembi™ (Lecanemab)).
+These are benefitting patients with cancer, multiple sclerosis, ulcerative colitis, rheumatoid arthritis & Alzheimer’s.

 - Four are in clinical trials (One programme entered phase II within two years of completing humanisation.)

 - A further 12 are in the discovery phase.